 Real estate agents also have a lot of experience determining the square footage of houses.
 They can give a quick estimate of size or help you measure the square footage more carefully.

 There is a lot to think about when buying a house, and square footage is just one factor.
-There are other needs to consider.
+There are other things to consider when buying a home.

-Would you prefer a smaller house with fine finishings or a larger one that needs some help?
-Do you like the design and layout?
+Would you prefer a smaller house in tip-top condition or a larger one that needs some TLC?
+Do you like the design and layout or would you be looking at major renovation work to have it be your dream home?
 Is the location right?
 Is it near schools, your work, businesses you like to go to, or parks?
 Is it in your price range?

 SoFi Loan Products